kubernetes/enhancements/keps/sig-instrumentation/1668-log-tracking/README.md

 **2. inittrace handler**

-Implement a new initrace handler to propagate the initial-trace-id.
+Implement a new inittrace handler to propagate the initial-trace-id.

 2.1 do our new Extract() to get initial-trace-id from request header